All Episodes

 Right?

-I mean this is why the people on their third marriage generally tend to do better because they've, you know, in their third marriage, they finally figured out maybe it's them or whatever, maybe it's their choices.
+I mean, this is why people on the third marriage generally tend to do better because they've, you know, on their third marriage, they finally figured out maybe it's them or whatever, maybe it's their choices.

-And and pain is your way is your body's way of saying learn this lesson, right?
+And pain is your way, is your body's way of saying learn this lesson, right?

-If you keep confidently walking through the room and keep barking your shin or crushing your toe, then the pain will continue until the lesson is learned.
+If you keep confidently walking through the room and keep bucking your shin or crushing your toe, then the pain will continue until the lesson is learned.

 And I think when you have learned the lesson, and it's unfortunate, of course, that on the right, masty platformings weren't enough, but unfortunately it had to escalate to outright murder.